Chart Color Schemes

 Residential development activity is lower than average in Wakerley according to AreaSearch's national comparison of local real estate markets

 Wakerley averaged approximately 9 new dwelling approvals annually over the past five financial years, totalling 49 homes.
 As of FY26, 2 approvals have been recorded.
 Historically, each dwelling constructed has resulted in an average of 5 new residents per year between FY21 and FY25.
-This indicates a significant demand exceeding supply, typically leading to price growth and increased buyer competition.
+This significant demand exceeds new supply, typically leading to price growth and increased buyer competition, with new properties being constructed at an average expected cost of $304,000.

 Frequently Asked Questions - Development